jundalisay/mahahex/content/politicians/andres-bonifacio.md

 Rizal did not believe in the capabilities of the masses at all:

-{{< q a="Rizal" >}}
+{{< q a="Rizal" c="Part 3, Filipinas Dentro De Cien Años" >}}
-<p>If the Philippines is to stay under Spain, its politics must change as demanded by Filipinos.
-This transformation will be violent and fatal if it starts from the masses, but peaceful and fruitful if it starts from the upper classes.</p>
+If the Philippines is to stay under Spain, its politics must change as demanded by Filipinos.
+This transformation will be violent and fatal if it starts from the masses, but peaceful and fruitful if it starts from the upper classes.
-<cite>Part 3, Filipinas Dentro De Cien Años</cite>
 {{< /q >}}